scoknig/personal-site/content/blog/tennessee-2023/index.md

 I discovered Tracy City back in 2020 through a cabin I rented through AirBnb for another weekend getaway.
 I enjoyed it so much the first time that we decided to reserve another cabin on the property for this trip.

-Tracy City is a quiet little mountain town that was founded after a few local boys discovere coal while digging around after a groundhog.
+Tracy City is a quiet little mountain town that was founded after a few local boys discovered coal while digging around after a groundhog.
 It has an interesting history and once even [elected a dead man as its mayor](https://en.wikipedia.org/wiki/Tracy_City,_Tennessee#Government).

 Of the seven venues offered at [The Falls at Sewanee Creek](https://tnwaterfallgetaway.com/), we stayed in the [Log Cabin](https://tnwaterfallgetaway.com/log-cabin).
-The rental cabin sits on a sprawling and abundant landscape of about forty five acres, complete with it's own nature trails, overlook, creek, and its focal point---a *private waterfall*.
+The rental cabin sits on a sprawling and abundant landscape of about forty five acres, complete with its own nature trails, overlook, creek, and its focal point---a *private waterfall*.

 If you want a scenic and unique stay in south-central Tennessee, look no further.
 The hosts, Grant and Becky, will make sure you have everything you need (including a private tour of the grounds and welding lessons).